Everything you need to know about managing a relationship breakdown when you are in a relationship with an ADF member.

 Living in a DHA Service Residence

 If you are living in a DHA Service Residence the member must notify Defence Housing Australia once they have received the recategorisation notice.
-The Defence spouse/partner will need to vacate the DHA property within 28 days of this notice.
 If the relationship involves children, the member can ask to remain in the house if he/she will be having access to the children in the future.
 If this timeframe is not sufficient to find new accommodation, the member can ask for an extension to this timeframe which will need to be approved.

 The Defence spouse/partner may be eligible for costs to be paid by Defence to help in relocating.